mattearly/dmpower/README.md

 Also the usual applies of use at your own risk and I am not responsible for damage etc etc the usual stuff you see on free software.

 If you wish to contribute or help this program move along, feel free to dig in.
+There is always a master branch which should be the latest release version.
+There may be a buildX branch that I am working on for the next version, once it is complete, it is turned into a release and master is updated, prompting a creating of the buildX for the next version.
+There is no specific timeframe on these versions as this is an unfunded do-what-you-want non-profit program.
+I tend to work on it when I am in between D&D session based on the needs I noticed while playing.